 One thing to note is that trading in international stocks does come with different fees and commission structures.
 You will want to consult with your broker or online trading platform to confirm those fees before trading.

 You can also purchase stocks through a licensed broker.
-There are plenty of brokers who are licensed with the TSX that can help you with your Canadian investment plan.
-You can find those brokers online via a Google search or visiting this link: TSX licensed brokers.
+There are plenty of brokers who are licensed with the TSX who can help you with your Canadian investment plan.
+You can find those brokers online via a Google search or by visiting this link: TSX licensed brokers.

 Canada, with its stable economy and home to one of the largest stock exchanges in the world (TSX), is an excellent place to diversify your portfolio.

 The Toronto Stock Exchange offers a wide variety of investment opportunities not always available as US listed equities.
-And for those investors interested in small and microcap opportunities, the two junior makets, the TSX Venture and the Canadian Stock Exchange are home to many new and emerging growth companies.
+And for those investors interested in small and microcap opportunities, the two junior markets, the TSX Venture and the Canadian Stock Exchange, are home to many new and emerging growth companies.